-If you’re shopping for a new car and you know you have bad credit, you may be tempted to accept the first loan you come across at a local dealership, regardless of the exorbitant interest rate.
+If you’re going to buy new or used car and you know you have poor credit, you may be tempted to accept the first bad credit car loans you come across at a local dealership, regardless of the exorbitant interest rate.
 Before you do, however, you may not realize there are alternatives you can take advantage of that won’t break the bank, and researching these options ahead of time could save you hundreds of dollars in interest.

 How to Shop for a Subprime Loan